ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/lit-translucency-settings/Lit Translucency Settings.md

 r.TranslucencyLightingVolumeOuterDistance

-Inner & Outer distance are the ones to change for getting around the popping.
+Inner & Outer distance are the ones to change for getting around the popping